Yogmaya Neupane: Early life and family (1867–1872)

 Yogmaya was born into a Brahmin family in Majhuwabeshi, Nepaledada at 1867.
 She was born as the eldest child and the only daughter from her parents, father Shrilal Upadhyaya Neupane and mother Chandrakala Neupane, among three children.

-According to the prevalent Brahmin customs of the period, Yogmaya was married off by her parents to a boy named Manorath Koirala, when she was just 7 years old.
+According to the prevalent Brahmin customs of the period, Yogmaya was married off by her parents to a boy named Ishwar Koirala, when she was just 7 years old.
 However, throughout her stay with her in-laws, she had a hard time adjusting in the home, and it's believed that she was a victim of domestic violence.
 Around her mid-teen years, Yogmaya decided to flee from the abusive house and return to her maternal home.
 However, Yogmaya wasn't easily welcomed at home by her father and her community, and they instead insisted on her returning to her in-laws.
 But with the in-laws refusing to accept her back in their home, her father hesitatingly decided to let her stay at his house.

-There are two contrasting assumptions about the fate of Yogmaya's husband Manorath Koirala.
+There are two contrasting assumptions about the fate of Yogmaya's husband Ishwar Koirala.
 The popularly narrated versions mention him dying at age 10 and Yogmaya consequently being a child widow, attributing her widowed status to be the reason behind her in-law's barrage of abuses.
 However, some modern literature around Yogmaya state that she was actually never a child widow and her husband instead married another woman after Yogmaya escaped the home.